– March-May 2019 – Teamwork (9 persons) – 2,5 months –

 We wanted to contrast both levels to show that Aurore’s feelings were evolving quite drastically, which is why I heavily emphasised that in both the level design and the environmental design.

 I also wanted to implement a richer narrative layer to the game, to give an explanation to the player as to why Aurore was crossing those lands in her dream world.
-That is why I created the bonuses and helped implementing them: those photos were memories and the player could link the strange buildings to a reality from another time.
+That is why I created the bonuses and helped implementing them: those photos are memories and the player can link the strange buildings to a reality from another time.

 You can also access the itch page here to play Aurore.